Debanitrkl/HTN_Elixir/README.md

 # Elixir
-## Integrated Public Health Repository System for HTN'21
+## Integrated Public Health Repository System

 ## History & Motivation
 The widespreads problems and issues present in Indian healthcare system which motivated us to develop **Elixir** are :